rundeck/docs/docs/history/CVEs/README.md

 ## Past Rundeck CVEs
 These are the Security Advisories Rundeck has issued in the past.
-It is always recommened to upgrade to the current version of Rundeck ({{{rundeckVersion}}}) for the latest security updates.
+It is always recommeneded to upgrade to the current version of Rundeck ({{{rundeckVersion}}}) for the latest security updates.

 * [CVE-2021-39133](CVE-2021-39133.md)<br>
     Cross-Site Request Forgery (CSRF) can run untrusted code on Rundeck server.